bodo-ai/pydough-ce/README.md

 With these steps you now have the full CE pipeline:
 SQLite DB → JSON metadata graph → Markdown documentation → **LLM Ask**.

-## What It Does

-At its core, this project lets you ask questions of your relational database in plain English.
-The pipeline handles the heavy lifting:

-1. **Generate Metadata** – Reflect your database schema into a PyDough knowledge graph.
-2. **Ask a Question** – Phrase your analytics request in natural language (e.g., “Which cities have the highest sales?”).
-3. **Translate to PyDough** – The LLM converts the question into the PyDough DSL, a declarative language purpose-built for analytics.
-4. **Execute Safely** – PyDough compiles to SQL, runs against your database, and returns a tidy DataFrame.

-## Key Features

-- **Natural language interface** – Query data without writing SQL.
-- **Automatic schema analysis** – Works with SQLite, Snowflake, MySQL and PostgSQL.
-- **Safety by design** – PyDough limits execution to declarative analytics, reducing blast radius.
-- **Developer friendly** – Includes a CLI, Python API.
-- **Extensible** – Plug in custom prompts, LLM providers.

 ## Repository Structure